 Another important location to study is the ovary, where simple cuboidal epithelium forms the surface epithelium.
 This layer of cells covers the ovary and plays a role in protecting the underlying tissues.
 Examine histological slides of ovarian tissue to observe the arrangement of simple cuboidal epithelium on the surface.
 Pay attention to any variations in the appearance of the cells, such as changes in their shape or size.

 To deepen your understanding, use online resources and textbooks to learn more about the molecular mechanisms that regulate the function of simple cuboidal epithelium.
-For example, research the transport proteins that are involved in reabsorption in the kidney tubules or the enzymes that are involved in hormone synthesis in the thyroid gland.
+Worth adding: for example, research the transport proteins that are involved in reabsorption in the kidney tubules or the enzymes that are involved in hormone synthesis in the thyroid gland.
 Understanding these molecular details will help you appreciate the complexity and sophistication of this tissue.

 FAQ